telerik/maui-docs/knowledge-base/datagrid-maui-set-fixed-width.md

 This KB article also answers the following questions:

-- How to set fixed width for DataGrid columns in MAUI?
+- How to set a fixed width for DataGrid columns in MAUI?
 - How to adjust the DataGrid size in MAUI?
 - Can I specify exact column widths for a DataGrid in MAUI?